Why Do Ghost Hunters Investigate In The Dark

-This article is more than five years old and was last updated in August 2020.
+This article is more than six years old and was last updated in September 2023.

 There are countless sightings of ghosts not only in the dead of night but also in broad day light and lit houses.
 So why do ghost hunters chose to hunt for spirits in the dark?